About the event

 Putting it all together

 The key to putting all this on is to have groups and individuals doing their own thing but fitting into an overall plan.
+We are keen to receive ideas from groups and individuals providing we can fit them into an overall structure for the day.
 During the day performers might move to different venues to add variety for them and audiences.
 This is an entirely community driven event and people are needed all age groups and backgrounds.